Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi

 \subsection{Data Reduction}

-EX Lupi was observed with ALMA Band 3 and 4 (Project code: 2017.1.00388.S, PI: Hauyu Baobab Liu).
-The observations were performed in November 2017 (6th for Band 4 and 7th for Band 3) during the quiescence phases before a large outburst in 2022 February \citep{Wang2023ApJ}.
-The observations were performed with a 12-m array consisting of a C40-9 antenna configuration with the baseline length extending from 113 m to 13894 m.
-The correlators are configured for continuum observations to cover four 1.88 GHz wide spectral windows.
-We used the Common Astronomy Software Applications package \citep[$\tt CASA$;][]{CASATeam2022} version 5.1.1 for the calibration.
+EX Lupi was observed with ALMA Bands 3 and 4 (project code: 2017.1.00388.S, PI: Hauyu Baobab Liu).
+The observations were performed in 2017 November 6 (Band 4) and 2017 November 7 (Band 3) during the quiescent phase before a large outburst in 2022 February \citep{Wang2023ApJ}.
+The observations were performed with a 12 m array consisting of a C40-9 antenna configuration with the baseline length extending from 113 to 13,894 m.
+The correlators are configured for continuum observations to cover four 1.88 GHz-wide spectral windows.
+We used the Common Astronomy Software Applications package \citep[$\tt CASA$, version 5.1.1;][]{CASATeam2022} for the calibration.
 The data were initially calibrated with the $\tt CASA$ pipeline reduction scripts provided by the ALMA Regional Centers.
 For the Band 3 dataset, the absolute flux scale and bandpass shape were corrected with J1427-4206, and the phase variations were corrected with J1610-3958.
 For the Band 4 dataset, the absolute flux and bandpass calibration were applied with J1617-5848, and the phase calibration was applied with J1610-3958.
 Each final continuum dataset was produced by combining the four continuum spectral windows, resulting in an average frequency of 92.95 GHz (3.2 mm) for Band 3 and 152.95 GHz (2.0 mm) for Band 4.

 We determined the common phase center as the local peak of the inner arc emission around the center of the $\tt tclean$ image (hereafter CLEAN image) using the Band 4 dataset.
-After shifting the phase center of each Band dataset using the $\tt CASA$ task $\tt fixvis$, all datasets were aligned to the common phase center using $\tt fixplanets$, adopting the International Celestial Reference System (ICRS) coordinate of (16$^{\mathrm{h}}$03$^{\mathrm{m}}$5.476$^{\mathrm{s}}$, $-40^{\circ}18'25\farcs83$).
-We then calculated the maximum recoverable scale (MRS) given by $0.983~\lambda/D_{5} $ (rad) for each observed data, where $\lambda$ is the observing wavelength and $D_{5}$ is the 5th percentile of $uv$-distance (Eq.7.7 in ALMA Technical Handbook).
-The MRSs for Band 3 and 4 provided $1\farcs18$ and $0\farcs66$, respectively.
+After shifting the phase center of each band's data set using the $\tt CASA$ task $\tt fixvis$, all datasets were aligned to the common phase center using $\tt fixplanets$, adopting the International Celestial Reference System (ICRS) coordinate of (16$^{\mathrm{h}}$03$^{\mathrm{m}}$5$^{\mathrm{s}}$.476, $-40^{\circ}18'25\farcs83$).
+We then calculated the maximum recoverable scale (MRS) given by $0.983~\lambda/D_{5} $ (in radians) for each observed data set, where $\lambda$ is the observing wavelength and $D_{5}$ is the 5th percentile of the $uv$ distance (Equation (7.7) in ALMA Technical Handbook).
+The MRSs for Bands 3 and 4 provided $1\farcs18$ and $0\farcs66$, respectively.